 Now you have tried the obvious, move on to the gold acids - this is how you test white metals:

 Always start with the Quicktest 9ct acid (the 'WHITE' acid), apply it to the article as described in the instructions that came with the testing set, if it fizzes it is not gold or platinum.
 If it stays clear, move onto the Quicktest 14-24ct acid (the 'BLUE' acid).
 Please read the instructions that came with your set of acids, especially the safety precautions.

-The 14-24ct/blue acid gives really clear easy-to-see reactions on yellow gold, even for the colour blind (I recommend the Quicktest-3); testing white gold takes just a little more care.
+The 14-24ct/blue acid gives really clear easy-to-see reactions on yellow gold (best tester: Quicktest-3) even for the colour blind; testing white gold takes just a little more care (you will need the Troytest).
 Apply the 14-24ct/blue acid to the article as described in the instructions that came with the testing set:

 The advanced test uses the 'platinum' bottle (the 'GREEN' acid) from the Troytest set.

 Place the blue acid on the item, allow plenty of time for any colour change, soak up the spot of acid with a strip of test paper (see the Troytest sets, also replacement books of test papers) then put a spot of the green acid onto the stain on the paper.

 I shall repeat the above paragraph in special language for the colour blind (a significan percentage of the populatiion is red-green colour blind):

 14ct to 18ct = light stain on paper and turns dark when you put a drop of GREEN acid onto the stain.

 Steel = light stain on paper and bleaches out (goes clear) when you put a drop of GREEN acid onto the stain.

 Palladium = dark stain on paper and ...turns darker when you put a drop of GREEN acid onto the stain.